Scan chain

+Historical Context

+The conceptual origins of scan date back to the 1965, notably with IBM’s System/360 Model 50, which implemented scan-in and scan-out functions for processor self-diagnosis.
+Scan design, as formally applied to VLSI testing, gained traction after the landmark 1973 paper by Williams and Angell, and was widely advanced by IBM researchers including Eichelberger and Williams.

+Implementation and Variants

 In a full scan design, automatic test pattern generation (ATPG) is particularly simple.
 No sequential pattern generation is required - combinatorial tests, which are much easier to generate, will suffice.
 If you have a combinatorial test, it can be easily applied.